Christoph Schwöbel: Life

 Christoph Schwöbel was born in Frankfurt am Main.
-He studied Lutheran Theology and Philosophy at the Kirchliche Hochschule, Bethel, and at Philipps-Universität Marburg, received his doctorate in 1978 in Marburg and qualified there as a professor, through his Habilitation, in 1990.
+He studied Lutheran Theology and Philosophy at the Kirchliche Hochschule, Bethel, and at Philipps-Universität Marburg.He received his doctorate in 1978 in Marburg and qualified there as a professor, through his Habilitation, in 1990.
 He was ordained a minister of the North Elbian Evangelical Lutheran Church in 1994.

-Christoph Schwöbel was Lecturer for Systematic Theology at King’s College London from 1986 to 1993 and in 1988 founded the Research Institute in Systematic Theology (RIST), serving as its Director until 1993.
+Christoph Schwöbel was Lecturer for Systematic Theology at King's College London from 1986 to 1993 and in 1988 founded the Research Institute in Systematic Theology (RIST), serving as its Director until 1993.

 Subsequently, he taught as professor of systematic theology at Christian-Albrechts-Universität zu Kiel from 1993 to 1999.
 This was followed by a professorship of systematic and ecumenical theology at the Faculty of Theology of Ruprecht-Karls-Universität Heidelberg from 1999 to 2004, where he was also director of the Ecumenical Institute.
 From October 2004 to July 2018, he was Professor of Systematic Theology at the Faculty of Protestant Theology at Eberhard Karls Universität Tübingen.